 Sometimes all that’s needed to change a horse’s life is creativity and patience.

-How and when claustrophobia may show itself
+Here are some examples of how and when claustrophobia may show itself:

 • Pulling back on halters during leading, ponying, or when tied